sammuelyee/docs/_tutorials/named_maps.md

 ## Constructing a config file

 Now that we have a private table to work from, we will style the data in the Editor and copy the CartoCSS code to use for the configuration file we will send to the server to setup the named map.
-You can use any style you would like, but I am using the following settings, and then copying them to the config file.
+You can use any style you would like, but I am using the following settings.

 <p class="wrap-border"><img src="{{ '/img/layout/tutorials/named_maps/img1.png' | prepend: site.baseurl }}" alt="map stylings used for named map" /></p>

-By clicking on the CartoCSS tab, you can see the stylings applied to the map.
-We will be needing this later.
+By clicking on the CartoCSS tab, you can see the stylings that you chose by using the Visualization Wizard.

 Now open a text editor and paste the following text into it.
 Call the file `config.json`.